Washington High School (East Chicago, Indiana): Athletics

-Kenny Lofton an MLB All-Star center fielder for several teams in the 1990s and 2000s, also went to East Chicago Washington.
-He played in an NCAA Men's Basketball Final Four in 1987 with Arizona, and joins Stoddard (who played in the 1983 World Series with the Baltimore Orioles) as the only two athletes to play in a World Series and a Final Four when he led off the 1995 World Series for the Cleveland Indians.
+Kenny Lofton is a retired MLB All-Star center fielder who played for several teams in the 1990s and 2000s.
+Lofton graduated from East Chicago Washington in 1985.
+He played in an NCAA Men's Basketball Final Four in 1987 with Arizona, and joins Stoddard (who played in the 1983 World Series with the Baltimore Orioles) as the only two athletes to play in a baseball World Series and an NCAA basketball Final Four; Lofton batted in the lead off spot in the 1995 World Series for the Cleveland Indians.